Licensed Clinical Psychologist

 My Philosophy and Approach to Therapy:

 Life is constantly changing and sometimes challenges arise as a result of these changes that cause us to struggle.
 In working with my clients I strive to create a safe and supportive environment to understand, explore, and better deal with these challenges.
-I will work with you to identifying goals, and to develop ways to better deal with the obstacles and challenges you are facing.
+I will work with you to identifying goals and to develop ways to better deal with the obstacles and challenges you are facing.
 My approach to therapy is informed by interpersonal, cognitive behavioral, and experiential theories.
 In my work, I try to be open and flexible, and create experiences in session that support your efforts to make positive changes.
 Furthermore, I view each person I work with as a whole, and consider how cultural and family backgrounds as well as social justice issues impact you.
 I also consider the ways in which differences in cultural backgrounds may impact the therapy process.

 Working with Adolescents

 Adolescence is a transitional period.
 Some adolescents face difficulty during this transition.
 I work with adolescents who experience school stress, peer pressure, academic difficulties, bullying, difficulties with communication, anxiety, depression, family difficulty, identity issues, eating difficulties, and addiction.
-In my work with adolescents I focusing on helping adolescents learn to cope more effectively, make appropriate decisions, communicate better, understand and utilize their strengths, and gain insight and self-compassion.
+In my work with adolescents I focus on helping adolescents learn to cope more effectively, make appropriate decisions, communicate better, understand and utilize their strengths, and gain insight and self-compassion.
 To me, family plays a significant role in an adolescent’s life.
 As a result, I work closely with adolescents and their families in therapy.

 Working with Adults